Azure/data-api-builder/docs/dab-cli.md

 **NOTE:**
 1. One cannot have both verbose and LogLevel.
-2. To know more about different logging levels, see: https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.logging.loglevel?view=dotnet-plat-ext-6.0
+2. To learn more about different logging levels, see: https://learn.microsoft.com/dotnet/api/microsoft.extensions.logging.loglevel?view=dotnet-plat-ext-6.0